 - One written examination on research methods relating to the student’s

 The Thesis Examination Committee (TEC) shall be constituted at the QE and shall comprise four individuals:

-- Supervisor (the primary thesis supervisor from HASS)
+- Supervisor/Advisor (the primary thesis supervisor from HASS)

-- External member (this member will either be an SUTD faculty member or a faculty member in an external institution in or outside of Singapore.
-Preference is for at least one member from an external institution.)
+- Optional – External member (this member will be a faculty member in an external institution in or outside of Singapore.)

 The thesis format shall adhere to the “Guidelines for Thesis Evaluation, Oral Examination and Thesis Format for PhD, Engineering Doctorate and Master of Engineering (Research)” with one suggested addition specific to HASS, underlined as follows: